sxccxs/robot_server/README.md

 ### Authentication errors

-If there is a Key ID in the `CLIENT_KEY_ID` message that is outside the expected range, the server responds with a `SERVER_KEY_OUT_OF_RANGE_ERROR` error message and terminates the connection.
+If there is a Key ID in the `CLIENT_KEY_ID` message that is not in expected range, the server responds with a `SERVER_KEY_OUT_OF_RANGE_ERROR` error message and terminates the connection.
 Negative values are also considered a number.
 If there is not only number, excluding `CMD_POSTFIX`, in the `CLIENT_KEY_ID` message, the server responds with a `SERVER_SYNTAX_ERROR` error.

 If there is a numeric value (my be negative) in the `CLIENT_CONFIRMATION` message, excluding `CMD_POSTFIX` that does not match the expected confirmation, the server sends a `SERVER_LOGIN_FAILED` message and terminates the connection.
-If it is not a numeric value at all, the server sends a `SERVER_SYNTAX_ERROR` message and terminates the connection.
+If it is not an only numeric value, the server sends a `SERVER_SYNTAX_ERROR` message and terminates the connection.

 ### Syntax errors